BMW motorcycle petcocks, Everbest, Karcoma, Germa and fuel flow

 3. At 80 mph into a headwind of 20, we are back into #1 above.

 Think about this when you have a serious load and adjust accordingly.
 Don’t assume that you have full fuel flow unless you have measured it a few minutes earlier.
 The stock filters can clog up very quickly.
-If you put accessory filters in the line too, this is an additional restriction.
+If you put accessory filters in the line, this is an additional restriction.
 I don’t recommend them.
 That means LESS FLOW.
 I don’t ever run on only one petcock at over 60 mph.
 Don’t run low if you have a serious load on the engine.
 Top ends have burned up by running out of gas.
 On the /2, it was common for the piston to get so hot that it blew a hole in the top.
 We call that a “holed piston,” and the particles that blow down into the lower end can get into the oil system and ruin the crank.
 The owner could replace the top end and think all is well, but a few thousand miles later, the lower end shows symptoms of failure.

 BMW motorcycle fuel flow tests

-Notice the appearance of normal flow, as it is very handy to recognize proper flow by eye, without a calibrated beaker.
+Notice the appearance of normal flow, as it is convenient to be able to recognize proper flow by eye without a calibrated beaker.
 Later, when you have some high-speed problem, you will be able to check to see if it is a fuel flow-related issue.
-If you pull the fuel line off often and let the fuel flow freely, you will eventually learn to see what is “normal” and what is “too little” without an actual measurement.
+If you pull the fuel line off often and let the fuel flow freely, you will eventually learn to see what is “normal” and what is “too little” without actual measurement.